Saving Lady Margaret.

 “With his unblemished chubby face, he looks more like my mother.”

 The two men entered the inn and sat with some of the other warriors.
-"Two more tankards of ale, wench," Morgan called out to the serving girl.
+"Two more tankards of ale, wench," Morgan called out to a woman serving tables.

-"Yes sir," the girl said and soon returned and put the tankards on the table.
+"Yes sir," the woman said and soon returned and put the tankards on the table.

-Morgan slapped the girl's rear.
+Morgan slapped the woman's rear.
 "And a fine well-built buxom wench you are too.
 I'll wager you like your oats."

 "I do, sir," she said and walked off wondering what they were laughing at.

-Morgan looked across to the girl who was smiling at him.
+Morgan looked across to the woman who was smiling at him.
 "Well, Baldwin, unlike you, I won't be sleeping on my own tonight."

 "Oh, so you've changed your mind and decided to sleep with the men in the tents after all then?"